mlc-mlapis/docs/src/documentation/services/search-engines/elasticsearch.md

 ## Adding the Elasticsearch Service in Zerops

 Zerops Elasticsearch service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers).
-It has pre-installed the Git version control system.

 ### Two ways how to do it